 Long-term water supply availability issues in the U.S.- Mexico border region are receiving increased attention as conditions become more critical.
 Water using activities, population growth and drought in Mexico affect Arizona's water resources and water management efforts.
 Coordination with water users and other agencies in the border region regarding water conservation opportunities and water supply planning for drought and growth is necessary.
-ADWR has been an active participant in the Border 2012 Arizona-Sonora Water Task Force, which includes the border regions outside of the Colorado Ricer area.
+ADWR has been an active participant in the Border 2012 Arizona-Sonora Water Task Force, which includes the border regions outside of the Colorado River area.
 The Task Force has identified issues and shared information about Arizona's Drought Plan and the Upper San Pedro Basin.
 The Task Force has also been successful at re-initiating groundwater quality monitoring in the Santa Cruz Basin.
 ADWR also represents Arizona on the Border Governor's Conference Water Committee.
-In 2006, each member of the ten-state Committee shared information on water administration and issues in their state for posting on a website and contributed information to a water resources map pf the border region.
+In 2006, each member of the tenstate Committee shared information on water administration and issues in their state for posting on a website and contributed information to a water resources map of the border region.
+In 2007, the first meeting of the Water Committee of the Arizona Mexico Commission met in Tucson Arizona to discuss water supply management issues in Sonora, Mexico and Arizona.
+The Committee took action to organize an extended field trip to the Yuma and Sonora regions of the Colorado River in the fall of 2007 for the purposes of better understanding the water supply issues facing both countries.